 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take Sular (nisoldipine)?
+How should I take Sular?

 Your blood pressure will need to be checked often.

-Store at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?